gustavonp/roo-recipes/content/recipes/paprika-schnitzel.md

 3. In a large skillet, sauté the onion with 1 tbsp of butter over medium heat until it becomes translucent.

-4. Melt the rest of the butter over medium-high heat and quickly fry the steaks, seasoning it with salt and pepper
+4. Melt the rest of the butter over medium-high heat and quickly fry the steaks, seasoning with salt and pepper

 5. Reduce the heat and let it cook for 5 minutes.